Batman (franchise): Audio drama

 The 1980 mini-series, The Untold Legend of the Batman was available in a special "MPI Audio Edition."
 Each of the three issues were accompanied by an audio cassette containing a performance of the text of the issue, with musical cues.

 As part of its DC Superheroes collection, in 1982 Fisher-Price released Batman: The Case of the Laughing Sphinx, an audio cassette accompanied by a hard back illustrated book.

+In 1996, Time Warner Records released Batman: Legends of Robin, an audio dramatisation of the issues of the comics featuring Robin in some form or another, which also featured Mark Hamill reprising his role as the Joker.

 In 2007, the audiobook publisher GraphicAudio licensed DC Comics properties to adapt as audiodramas.
 They have produced three adaptations of Batman novels: Batman: Dead White by John Shirley, Batman: Inferno by Alex Irvine, and Alan Grant's Batman: The Stone King.
 Batman also appears as a supporting cast member in the GraphicAudio's adaptations of Crisis on Infinite Earths, Infinite Crisis and JLA: Exterminators.

 Podcasts

 In 2020, it was announced that David Goyer had signed a deal to create an audio drama podcast for Spotify called Batman Unburied.
 The 2022 series stars Winston Duke as Bruce Wayne and Jason Isaacs as Alfred.
-The supporting cast includes Hasan Minhaj, Gina Rodriguez, Sam Witwer, Emmy Raver-Lampman, Jessica Marie Garcia, Jim Pirri, Lance Reddick, Toks Olagundoye, John Rhys-Davies and Ashly Burch.Batman: The Audio Adventures is a comedic radio drama podcast series featuring the DC Comics character Batman.
+The supporting cast includes Hasan Minhaj, Gina Rodriguez, Sam Witwer, Emmy Raver-Lampman, Jessica Marie Garcia, Jim Pirri, Lance Reddick, Toks Olagundoye, John Rhys-Davies and Ashly Burch.

+Batman: The Audio Adventures is a comedic radio drama podcast series featuring the DC Comics character Batman.
 The 2021 show, DC's first scripted podcast, is produced by DC Entertainment, Blue Ribbon Content and HBO Max.
 The series is meant to be an homage to the original 1966 Batman TV series as well as the 1990s Batman: The Animated Series.
 It is directed and written by Dennis McNicholas, a writer for Saturday Night Live.
 Production companies involved with the series were slated to consist of Insurrection Media and WarnerMedia.
-The series was executive produced by Kiliaen Van Rensselaer, Deborah Henderson, and Jon Berg.Harley Quinn and The Joker: Sound Mind is the second podcast released under the partnership between Spotify and Warner Bros.
-Released in 2023, it features Christina Ricci as Harley Quinn and Billy Magnussen as The Joker.
+The series was executive produced by Kiliaen Van Rensselaer, Deborah Henderson, and Jon Berg.

+Harley Quinn and The Joker: Sound Mind is the second podcast released under the partnership between Spotify and Warner Bros.
+Released in early 2023, it features Christina Ricci as Harley Quinn and Billy Magnussen as The Joker.
 Justin Hartley also appears voicing Bruce Wayne.
+In late 2023, the third Spotify–Warner Batman podcast, The Riddler: Secrets in the Dark, is scheduled for release.
+The podcast features an odd-couple team-up between Batman and The Riddler and stars Hasan Minhaj reprising his role from Batman Unburied, and Colman Domingo replacing Winston Duke as Batman.

+Batman himself has most recently appeared in a podcast entitled DC High Volume: Batman, which, in contrast to the examples mentioned above, adapts story arcs from the comics, notably Year One, The Long Halloween and Dark Victory.